harryb257/MScProject/README.md

-# MScProject
+# Phylogeny-Aware Protein Language Model Fine-Tuning for Per-Residue Classification
-Code for UoB MSc Thesis - Systematic assessment of the performance gains of baseline/fine-tuned protein language models vs. classic features for the downstream task of epitope prediction
+This repository contains the code and supporting materials developed for Hey LoRA, it's Me: A systematic assessment of the performance gains of baseline/fine-tuned protein language models vs. classic features for the downstream task of epitope prediction.

 ### Abstract
 B-cell epitopes are antigenic regions recognised by B-cell receptors that are important targets in vaccine and therapeutic development [1,2,3,4].
 A class of B-cell epitopes, linear B-cell epitopes (LBCEs) are sequences of amino acids adjacent in an antigen's primary structure that can be computationally predicted as a low-cost alternative for LBCE screening [3,5,6,7].

 Protein language models (pLM) provide abstract sequence representations that capture protein structure, functionality and evolutionary context that can be adapted to downstream tasks using fine-tuning [8,9,10,11].
 Parameter-efficient fine-tuning (PEFT) methods like low-rank adaptation (LoRA), enable task-specific adaptation at lower computational cost than full-fine tuning [12,8].